kohei240155/orderkiosk/README.md

 ## Logic Flow

-1. Display menu by category
+1. Display menu by category (Drinks, Bakery)
-2. Add/remove items to/from cart
+2. Add/remove items to/from cart with quantity selection
-3. Calculate tax and display total
+3. Calculate tax (6%) and display subtotal, tax, and total
+4. **Checkout flow:**
+   - Prompt for customer name
+   - Create immutable Order snapshot
-4. Generate and save receipt
+   - Format and save receipt to file (`~/kiosk-receipts/`)
+   - Display receipt in modal dialog
+   - Clear cart after successful checkout

 ## How to Build